quiet the power of introverts in a world that cannot stop talking

 Source: Quiet: The Power of Introverts in a World That Can’t Stop Talking

-It's common in nursing to be told by others that you shouldn't be a nurse, and some may even call you a “fake nurse” if you don't meet their own standards of what they think is required to be a nurse.
-The first time I was told I cannot be a nurse was by an elderly woman who believed only women can be nurses.
+It’s common in nursing to be told by others that you shouldn’t be a nurse, and some may even call you a “fake nurse” if you don’t meet their standards of what they think is required to be a nurse.
+The first time I was told I could not be a nurse was by an elderly woman who believed only women could be nurses.

 Over the years, I’ve had pro-abortion proponents tell me I cannot be a nurse because I believe in the medical science that supports life starts at conception.
 The latest, most interesting comment (not initially directed towards me specifically) was made on social media where the person stated, “With all due respect, if the nurse is an , he/she does not belong working in Hospice.

-This article aims to shed light on the valuable contributions that introverted nurses can bring to the field.
-By dispelling stereotypes and highlighting the strengths of introverted individuals, we can hopefully remove the bigotry towards introverts.
+This article aims to illuminate the valuable contributions that introverted nurses can make to the field.
+By dispelling stereotypes and highlighting the strengths of introverted individuals, we can hopefully reduce bigotry toward introverts.

 Introverted nurses bring unique strengths to end-of-life care, focusing on active listening, keen observation, thoughtful reflection, empowering education, and meaningful connections.